rafaelcn/rafaelcn.github.io/_posts/2022-04-26-competitive-programming-with-go.md

 At the end of the day you gonna get our input read correctly and whenever you want to write something the output it will be flushed before the end of the program.

-On a future post I'll show some use cases of this template.
+Be careful with one thing though, don't over use debug statements.
+It might have some impact on the jury's performance when evaluating your solution.
+I didn't make a bench test to assess that but I plan to do it on the future post, along with some solutions using the template.